bondhugula/pluto/README.md

 - GMP (GNU multi-precision arithmetic library) is needed by ISL (one of the included libraries).
-If it's not already on your system, it can be installed easily with, for eg., `sudo yum -y install gmp gmp-devel` on a Fedora (`sudo apt-get install libgmp3-dev` or something similar on an Ubuntu).
+If it's not already on your system, it can be installed easily with, for e.g., `sudo yum -y install gmp gmp-devel` on a Fedora (`sudo apt-get install libgmp3-dev` or something similar on an Ubuntu).

 Pluto includes all polyhedral libraries on which it depends.
 See `pet/README` for